Brainz22/useful_notes/EMP_setup.md

 ## Possible errors:

+1. Error about not finding the `source.txt` file.
+Download it from this [link](https://gitlab.cern.ch/cms-cactus/phase2/firmware/correlator-layer2/-/jobs/41147266/artifacts/file/emu_patterns/l2_in_merged_0.txt.gz) and name it `source.txt`.
+Then, add it to the respective locations shown by the error.
+This is the reason why I have the two `cp` commands in the `useful commands...` section.

-1. This happened after messing with the `.data` type located in `correlator-common/l2-deregionizer/RUFL/IO/firmware/hdl/PkgIO.vhd`.
+2. This happened after messing with the `.data` type located in `correlator-common/l2-deregionizer/RUFL/IO/firmware/hdl/PkgIO.vhd`.
 It needs to have elements `[63:0]`.
 ```bash
 ERROR: [VRFC 10-666] expression has 64 elements; expected 63 [/home/rmarroqu/EMP/LLPtag-work/src/correlator-layer2/jet_seededcone/firmware/hdl/input.vhd:38]
 ```